 Does your home have material defects that you’re worried will impact its sale?
 You might consider an alternative to listing it on the market.

-The Buy Guys pays cash for houses “as is” in Florida, Georgia and Texas.
+The Buy Guys pays cash for houses “as is” in Florida, Georgia and Alabama.
 That means we buy properties in any condition.
 You don’t have to spend thousands of dollars fixing your home’s defects just to sell it.

 In as little as five minutes, we can make you a cash offer using our advanced buying tools.
 When you sell your house to us, you get paid as quick as 5 days after we receive the signed contract.
 Compare that to the 65 to 93 days your house may spend on the market when you list it — and that doesn’t even account for issues that may arise due to home defects.
 You could go through all of the hassle of putting your home on the market, only to discover that the sale can’t go through until you fix costly home defects.